Our investment team share their guidance for ambitious edtech businesses looking to raise capital and scale-up successfully.

 We all know the saying: jack of all trades, master of none… Avoid this trap and don’t try to compete with commoditised solutions – aim to offer something different to incumbents.

 When choosing where to specialise, focus on customers’ key pain points.
-Some good examples I’ve seen include: providing leadership tuition to marketing departments in FMCGs; literacy tools that improve learning outcomes in schools and free up time for teachers; and learning management systems (LMS) designed to drive greater end user engagement and embedded behaviours.
+Some good examples we’ve seen include: providing leadership tuition to marketing departments in FMCGs; literacy tools that improve learning outcomes in schools and free up time for teachers; and learning management systems (LMS) designed to drive greater end user engagement and embedded behaviours.

 2. Know your key stakeholders